zldrobit/onnx_tflite_yolov3/README.md

     --output_arrays concat_84
 ```
 The output file is `weights/yolov3.tflite`.
-Now, you can run `python3 tflite_detect.py` to detect objects in an image.
+Now, you can run `python3 tflite_detect.py --weights weights/yolov3.tflite` to detect objects in an image.

 ## Quantization
 - **1. Install flatbuffers:**